 Dental implants are widely viewed as the most superior, longest lasting teeth replacement option available.
 They are the only restorative solution that replaces missing roots.
 This is significant because it is consequently the only option that preserves bone health and density.

 Natural teeth stimulate the jaw and send restorative signals to the brain.
-As a result, the jawbone receives necessary nutrients and minerals, keeping it strong and healthy.
+As a result, the jawbone receives the necessary nutrients and minerals, keeping it strong and healthy.
 When tooth loss occurs, there are no longer roots to stimulate the jaw.
 Especially when tooth loss is from gum disease, the bone ridge shrinks – a condition known as atrophy.
 This is why individuals who have been missing teeth for years often have a gaunt or “hollowed” appearance.

 However, when teeth are replaced with dental implants, the jawbone receives those signals once again.
 This is because the implants stimulate the nerves the same way that natural teeth roots do.
 When patients choose implant supported restorations, they can enjoy many benefits, including improved oral health as well as enhanced function and aesthetics.